raymondkeogh/doggystyle/README.md

 --------

- - Focus: The main focus of this project is to provide a portal for the client to increase their bookings and make it easier for their customers to get in touch.
+ - Focus: The main focus of this project is to provide a portal for the client to increase their bookings and make it easier for customers to make contact.
  - Definition: We’ll be creating a website that has a very simple layout and, with as little effort as possible allows the users navigate and make contact with the business.
 As this may be the users first